What is a Focal Seizure (Partial Seizure)?

 Have you or someone else noticed part of your body moving or shaking involuntarily?
 Do you have short periods when you feel confused, have memory loss, or appear to act unusual?
 Are you sometimes unaware of your actions or do you even pass out for a few moments?
-If so, you may be experiencing partial seizures.
+If so, you may be experiencing focal seizures.
 These occur when you have a condition called epilepsy.
-Partial seizures can be scary and frustrating.
-The good news is that they can usually be controlled.
+Focal seizures (formally called partial seizures) can be scary and frustrating.
+But they can usually be controlled.

 How the brain works

 Your brain uses short bursts of electricity as signals.
 These signals allow areas of the brain to communicate with each other.
 These signals also travel from the brain to the rest of your body.

 Sometimes the signals become excessive.
 When this happens in one area of the brain, it's called a focal seizure.
 The excessive signals cause part of the body to work abnormally.
 Then you may twitch, feel confused, or pass out for a moment.
 Focal seizures can present in many ways.